ibm-cloudintegration/CP4I-PoT-Public/MQ/Msg-Pre-lab/mqsetup/mq_setup_steps.md

 	cd ~/MQonCP4I
 	ls -l
 	```
-1. Now first we will need to update the setup.properties file with cluster info so that the scripts will be able to login to the correct clusters.
+1. Now first we will need to update the setup.properties_template file with cluster info so that the scripts will be able to login to the correct clusters.
 Enter the following command to edit file.

 	```
-	gedit setup.properties
+	gedit setup.properties_template
 	```

 	![](./images/setup-mq114c.png)